Detailed Semantics

 the array every cycle until we are done.
 It will take 5 cycles for the first

-array to be done, and that's the problem, because we update a
+array to be done, and that's the problem, because we update a with a whole new

 array in cycle 1 and again in cycle 2.
 That's why we get 4, it's determanistic,